Have a question for Ending a Wanted Pregnancy? Email us.

 What would you think about a father who set out to teach his small children compassion by torturing their pet kitten?
 You’re saying essentially the same thing about God when you claim he has a “plan” for us that involves the suffering of our unborn children.
 That’s a shocking accusation you make about your god, and I hope you’ll think that foolish platitude through all the way to the back before you go mouthing it again.

-Image: Grace’s screen shot of a comment left on our public Facebook page.
+Image on right: Grace’s screenshot of a comment left on our public Facebook page